MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-migration-guide/migrate.md

 ## Azure Database Migration Service

-The Azure Database Migration Service is a fully managed service that enables seamless migrations from multiple database sources to Azure data platforms, with minimal downtime (online migrations).
-The Azure Database Migration Service performs all of the required steps.
+Azure Database Migration Service is a fully managed service that enables seamless migrations from multiple database sources to Azure data platforms, with minimal downtime (online migrations).
+Database Migration Service performs all of the required steps.
 You can initiate your migration projects assured that the process takes advantage of best practices recommended by Microsoft.

 ### Create an Azure Database Migration Service instance